minusbrain/aelib/README.md

 ### Support

 Currently the following option types are supported:
-* STRING     -> Expects and returns a std::string
+* std::string  -> Expects and returns a std::string
-* INT        -> Expects and returns a decimal integer
+* int          -> Expects and returns a decimal integer
-* FLOAT      -> Expects and returns a decimal float
+* float/double -> Expects and returns a decimal floating point value
-* FLAG       -> Expects no value but returns the presence (true) or absence (false) of a parameter
+* bool         -> Expects no value but returns the presence (true) or absence (false) of a parameter

 The following syntax variants are allowed for parameters:
 * --option value